 After dinner, free time to go for a hike or a walk about the yurt camp.
 Overnight in yurts at Song Kul Lake.

 Wake up early to watch the sun rise and enjoy a camp-style breakfast.
 Depart Song Kul and drive to Bishkek via Konorchek Canyon (180km,3hrs), for a trek through Kyrgyzstan’s Grand Canyon.

 The hike begins in Boom Gorge at Red Bridge, which arches over the Chu River.
 Your two-hour hike (one-way) winds through a maze of rocks and red sandstone columns that stretch for miles.
 The trail provides ample photo opportunities and has many fun twists and turns.

 Follow a river through the narrow gorge until you reach a small plateau, from which you’ll have a sweeping view of the red-earth Eolian Castles.
 Enjoy a picnic lunch and a short rest, admiring the striking beauty of the cliffs, before beginning the return trek.

 Continue driving to Bishkek (120km,2hrs).
 Drop-off at Bishkek hotel.
 End of Nomads and Nature of Kyrgyzstan Tour.

 Please note: Song Kul is usually cold year-round.
 Please bring a hat, trekking boots, sunglasses, water flask, first aid kit and warm clothes.

-Due to weather conditions, this tour is only available from 15th June- 15th September.
+Note: Due to weather conditions, this tour is only available from 1st June to 20th September.